aryzhov/flutter-stopper/README.md

 Some iOS applications have a bottom sheet that has two states: half-expanded and fully expanded.
 The standard `showBottomSheet` method lacks such a capability.
-A complication in implementing this behavior arises if the the bottom sheet is scrollable, making scroll and drag events context-dependent.
+A complication in implementing this behavior arises if the the bottom sheet is scrollable, making scroll and drag event handling difficult as they are consumed by the underlying scroll view.
 The *Stopper* plugin addresses this problem by:

 - Letting the developer define discreet height values (stops) to which the bottom sheet can be expanded;
 - Using the builder design pattern to build the bottom sheet, depending on the current stop value;
-- Passing `ScrollController` and `ScrollPhysics` objects that can be passed to a scrollable view inside the bottom sheet;
+- Instantiating `ScrollController` and `ScrollPhysics` objects and passing them to the bottom sheet builder;
 - Using animations to make transitions of the bottom sheet between the stops look natural;
 - Providing a convenient `showStopper` function to be used instead of `showBottomSheet` in order to handle the dismissal of bottom sheet by the user.

+This plugin utilizes the bottom sheet functionality from the `Scaffold` widget and avoids copy/paste from the standard library, making the implementation clear and easy to maintain.

 ## Example